cartographer-project/cartographer_ros/docs/source/options.rst

 expected to contain only a frame name (lower-case with underscores) and no prefix or slashes.
 See `REP 105`_ for commonly used coordinate frames.

-Cartographer's ROS integration top-level options, all of which must be specified in the Lua configuration file:
+The following are Cartographer's ROS integration top-level options, all of which must be specified in the Lua configuration file:

 map_frame
   The ROS frame ID to use for publishing submaps, the parent frame of poses,